 |Sunday, August 27||12:00 pm|

 |Sunday, September 3||10:00 am|

 Big Onion happily accepts walk up participants.
 However, many Big Onion customers prefer to pay in advance.
 Prepayment also helps us determine group size and appropriate guide numbers.

-Refund Policy: Tour refunds (minus a $1 processing charge per person) are available by request up until 48 hours prior to the scheduled tour.
+Tour refunds (minus $1 per person, $2 for Multi-Ethnic Eating Tour, America's Museum and Brooklyn Distilled) are available by request up until 48 hours prior to the scheduled tour.
 Cancellations less than 48 hours prior to the tour or no shows will not be refunded.
-If Big Onion cancels a walk for any reason a full refund will be provided (please see our rain/inclement weather policy on the FAQ page for more information about tour cancellations).